techbuktu/MediaLite/README.md

 3. `index.js`: This is the "motherlode."
 This is where the app's Context API-based __app-wide context__ (herein named as `AppContext`) is created.
 The app-wide __Context Provider__ component (herein named `AppProvider`) is also created here and then exported (for use in the root `App()` component in `App.js`.).

-This is also where the setup for the [REDUX DEV TOOLS extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) could have been (but not fully) configured.
+This is also where the setup for the [REDUX DEV TOOLS extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) could have been (but, in this case, wasn't fully) configured.

 ## Installing Dependencies for the Project